Quick Create Sales Order

 It is possible and fairly easy to create multiple buttons.
 You might want multiple buttons for different sales activities or multiple buttons for different page layouts.
 Or you might want to create multiple buttons to allow the creation of a NetSuite Object from different originating objects/records.
 In short, there are a number of reasons you might want multiple buttons, as you will need a single button per Button URL.

-If you have multiple buttons, then calling them all "New NetSuite Sales Order" will be problematic, because you won't know which one is which.
-So, you might wish to name your button "New NetSuite [Object] from [Object]", so in our above example it would be "New NetSuite Sales Order from Opportunity".
-Or "New NetSuite Sales Order for Renewals" if your Button URL is different for renewals vs new sales. (this would not be necessary if the Button URL code was the same, in which case, multiple buttons are not warranted)
+If you have multiple buttons, then calling them all "New NetSuite Sales Order" will be problematic because you won't know which one is which.
+So, you might wish to name your button "New NetSuite [Object] from [Object]", so in our above example, it would be "New NetSuite Sales Order from Opportunity".
+Or "New NetSuite Sales Order for Renewals" if your Button URL is different for renewals vs new sales. (this would not be necessary if the Button URL code were the same, in which case, multiple buttons are not warranted)

 Open one salesforce opportunity record that is already associated with a salesforce account.

-And consider the various restrictions around the when selecting any opportunity product.
+And consider the various restrictions around the NetSuite Items and Item Groups when selecting any opportunity product.

-The process that follows is similar to the but with the values used in the Button URL
+The process that follows is similar to the Guided Wizard but with the values used in the Button URL